 We will camp right onsite, near the lookout!
-Tent or truck bed camping only.
+Tent, high-clearance campervan, or truck bed camping only.
 The road up to the lookout is relatively rough, and a medium-to-high clearance vehicle (such as a Subaru or truck) is necessary.

 ABOUT VOLUNTEERING: HistoriCorps projects are free for volunteers!
 HistoriCorps will provide all meals, tools, training, and equipment, and a campsite.
 Volunteers are responsible for their own transportation to the campsite, sleeping equipment, work clothes and boots, and other personal gear.